 The process for porcelain veneers takes place over several visits:

-Consultation & Evaluation - Each patient starts their treatment with a comprehensive evaluation from Dr. Brown.
+Consultation & Evaluation - Each patient starts their treatment with a comprehensive evaluation from your dentist.
 The dentist will inspect your teeth, gums and mouth and determine if porcelain veneers are right for you.
 Next, she will create a treatment plan that outlines your specific process.

 Preparation - Next, your dentist will prepare the tooth or teeth to accommodate the porcelain veneers.
 A small amount of the natural tooth structure will need to be removed to allow the porcelain veneers to fit properly inside your mouth.
 She will take an impression of the teeth that will be used to create the porcelain veneers.